Berit Backer

 Berit Backer (August 3, 1947 – March 7, 1993) was a Norwegian social anthropologist and ethnographer, head of the Institute of Peace Research (PRIO) between 1978 and 1982 in Norway.
 Backer was a human rights activist who fought for Albanian national causes for much of her life.
 She published literature on Albanian family structures from studies conducted in the village of Isniq, in the Rugova valley of Kosovo.
 During her first visit to Albania in 1969, she became fascinated by the Albanians, and their culture and struggle for independence.
 She dedicated her research for a scholarly degree in social anthropology.
 Berit was fluent in Albanian.

-She published the book “Behind Stone Walls”, a social anthropological study of traditional Albanian society.
+She published the book Behind Stone Walls, a social anthropological study of traditional Albanian society.
 It focuses on the formation and evolution of household and family structures among the Kosovo Albanians.
 It was written on the basis of fieldwork carried in the village of Isniq in western Kosovo in 1975.
 Backer died suddenly in 1993 after having been stabbed to death by a mentally disturbed person.
 John Halliday, editor of the memoirs of Enver Hoxha called her "an Albanian expert".
 In 2018, Kosovos prime minister Hashim Thaqi dedicated the Presidential Jubilee Award to the Backer family.

 Background

-Berit Backer was born on August 3, 1947 as the daughter of dedicated communist Ina Margrethe Danielsen (daughter of Edvard Christian Danielsen) and Norwegian allied war photographer Ola Friele Backer who had photographed the invading Germans in Bergen.
+Berit Backer was born on August 3, 1947, as the daughter of dedicated communist Ina Margrethe Danielsen (daughter of Edvard Christian Danielsen) and Norwegian allied war photographer Ola Friele Backer who had photographed the invading Germans in Bergen.
 They married shortly after the war.
-The father died suddenly one month later.
+However, Ola died one month after Berit was born.
 Berit grew up in rough circumstances living in Kirkenes in northern Norway and moving several times.
 As the young daughter of a communist, Berit was sent to pioneer camps during summer vacations.
 She suffered bullying from other children which supposedly shaped her political views.
 After she finished secondary school she took a course at the Nansen School in Lillehammer in 1965–1966, and later, in the spring of 1968, she registered as a student at the University of Bergen.
 During the following years she studied statistics, social anthropology, philosophy and sociology.
 In opposition to her mother, Berit joined ranks with other young radicals towards the end of the sixties.
 Her interest in Albania was ignited when she visited the so-called “Lighthouse of Socialism” for the first time in 1969.